 The above items are only highlights of this plan.
-For a full description of your coverage, continue reading your certificate of coverage section.
+For a full description of your coverage, continue reading your certificate of coverage and if you make contributions to the plan, refer to your confirmation of coverage.
+The plan includes enrollment, risk management and other support services related to your Employer's benefit program.
 Upon request, your Employer will provide, free of charge, either an electronic or paper copy of the group insurance certificate.